Rape, torture plague Myanmar's Kachin conflict - rights group

 Talks between the KIA and government peace negotiators have been held on seven occasions since President Thein Sein issued a call for dialogue in August to find "everlasting peace", but they have been fruitless and the KIA says the fighting has reached "total annihilation stage".

-Thein Sein has ordered the military not to attack the KIA and use only defensive measures, but mistrust of the military and Myanmar's new leadership runs deep.
+Thein Sein has ordered the military not to attack the KIA and use only defensive measures.

-Aung Naing Oo, deputy head of Thailand based think-tank Vahu Development Institute, said Western countries should reconsider their policies of focusing on the complex conflicts in their sanctions reviews.

-"The international community to be effective needs to realise what can be achieved in such a short timeframe.
-A 50-year conflict cannot be settled overnight," he said.

-"They need to be pragmatic.
-If they're basing sanctions on ending a long-running conflict, then they're wide of the mark."

-Thousands of refugees have crossed into China to escape the violence.
+Thousands of refugeees have crossed into China to escape the violence.
 Some in camps along the border told Reuters last month that soldiers were raping and killing.

 China told a visiting official from Myanmar in February that maintaining peace and stability in the Kachin border region was in the interests of both countries.